jhonnyred/OOP-Java/GERENCIAMENTO_FRUTAS_GUI/README.md

 # FRUIT_MANAGEMENT_GUI

-This project consists of a practical exercise to build a graphical user interface using the Swing library, which is already included in the Java language.
+This project is a practical exercise focused on building a graphical user interface using the Swing library, which is included by default in Java.
 The GUI feeds a collection.

 ### 📋 Requirements